 If the pharmacy you have been using leaves the plan's network, you will have to find a new pharmacy that is in the network.
-To find another pharmacy in your area, you can get help from Member Services or use the Pharmacy Directory. https://sonderhealthplans.com/formembers/member-resources/pharmacy-services/.
+To find another pharmacy in your area, you can get help from Member Services or use the Pharmacy Directory.
+You can also find information on our website at https://sonderhealthplans.com/for-members/member-resources/pharmacy-services/.